EDE 380 Literacy for Early Childhood and Elementary Teachers

 2. Fox text completion (10%)

-6. Reflective pieces relating designated MoStep Standards to learning in EDE 380, to be written in class late in the semester in lieu of a final exam (10%).
+6. Final: Reflective pieces relating designated MoStep Standards to learning in EDE 380 (10%).

-Further details about these projects are provided below, and even more information will be provided in class.
+Further details about these projects will be provided in class.

 Readings assigned for each week will usually be due each Tuesday at the beginning of class, unless otherwise noted.
 For each of the 11 reading assignments from the Vacca text, answer in paragraph form the following three questions covering the reading:

 1) What do you think the author's purpose(s) were for writing the chapter(s) or articles?
 Why did they write what they did, and what do you think they hoped to accomplish?
 In other words, what was the point?

 2) What idea(s) in the reading struck you as most useful and why?
 There is a lot of flexibility possible in your approach to this question.
 An idea may strike you because it "resonates" with experience, because it seems particularly reasonable or valuable, or because you can easily picture how you would use it in your future classroom.

 3) What do you think is the most problematic or controversial idea in the text?
 What are the issues and views involved and why do you see it as problematic or controversial?
 If an idea puzzles you or provokes a negative reaction as you read, this would be the place to discuss that, though a negative reaction is not necessary for you to see an idea as problematic or controversial.

 NOTE: Writing that you cannot find a problem or controversy will result in a “0” for this portion.
 You need to “dig” and find something.